15 Reasons Why Your Business Absolutely Needs SEO

 It will also undoubtedly positively impact the buying cycle when done right.

-Brands must be visible in the places people need them for a worthy connection to be made.
+Brands must be visible where people need them for a worthy connection to be made.
 Local SEO enhances that visibility and lets potential customers find the answers and the businesses providing those answers.

-7. SEO is Constantly Improving and Best Practices are Always Being Updated
+7. SEO Is Constantly Improving & Best Practices Are Always Being Updated

 It’s great to have SEO tactics implemented on a brand’s website and across its digital properties.

 Still, if it’s a short-term engagement (budget constraints, etc.) and the site isn’t re-evaluated consistently over time, it will reach a threshold where it can no longer improve because of other hindrances.

+Or, it will require such lift that brands will end up spending far more than expected to reach a place they could have otherwise obtained naturally over time through marketing efforts that included SEO.

-The way the search world evolves (basically at the discretion of Google) requires constant monitoring for changes to stay ahead of the competition and, hopefully, on Page 1.
+How the search world evolves (basically at the discretion of Google) requires constant monitoring for changes to stay ahead of the competition and, hopefully, on Page 1.

-Being proactive and monitoring for significant algorithm changes is always going to benefit the brands doing so.
+Being proactive and monitoring for significant algorithm changes will always benefit the brands doing so.

 We know Google makes thousands of algorithm changes a year.
 Fall too far behind, and it will be tough to come back.
+SEO pros help to ensure this is avoided.

-8. Understanding SEO Helps You Understand the Environment of the Web
+8. Understanding SEO Helps You Understand The Environment Of The Web

-With the always-changing environment that is the World Wide Web, it can be a challenge to stay on top of the changes as they take place.
+With the always-changing environment that is the World Wide Web, it can be challenging to stay on top of the changes as they occur.

 But staying on top of SEO includes being in the loop for the major changes taking place for search.